adiabatic/lagrange-mb-type-fontpacks/README.md

 Simply dig out your MB Type `.otf` font files for your favorite MB Type fonts, put them in the corresponding directory, and then run `make` at the command line to generate the `.fontpack` files.
 Then drag the `.fontpack` files onto your Lagrange window to install them.

+You may be interested in this sort of thing, but for U.S. Graphics fonts.
+In that case, visit <https://github.com/adiabatic/lagrange-us-graphics-fontpacks>.

 ## Obvious questions

 ### Where are the fonts?